avolab/episystem-workshop/scChIC-seq_tutorial.md

 # Step 4: Exploring `bam` files on the IGV browser

 Now, go to the directory `EpiSyStem_Workshop_Files/sorted_bams_filtered`, which contains a 6 different `bam` files.
 These files have been prepared by the instructors and only contain only reads falling in specific genomic regions, in order to reduce the file size.
-For each modification, we have clustered single cells into three separate `bam` files, associated with one of three cell types: *erythroblast*, *granulocytes*, and *B-cells*.
+For each modification, we have clustered single cells into three separate `bam` files, associated with one of three cell types: erythroblast, granulocytes, and B-cells.
 Your job is to explore which `bam` file is associated with which cell type by looking at cell-type specific regions in the genome browser.

 Download the `.bam` and `.bam.bai` files onto your computer (`.bam.bai` files are important for hte IGV browser to be able to read the contents of the `bam` file).
 In order to download the files, select with your mouse the `Files` tab, go to the `EpiSyStem_Workshop_Files/sorted_bams_filtered` folder, select all the files present and create a zip folder.
 Next, download the zip folder onto yoru computer and unzip it.